-We have summarized this plan in our Ducor Sustainability Challenge 2030.
+We have summarized this plan in our Ducor Sustainability Projects.
 Each year we present initiatives that have been completed in the previous year, including the ecological preservations that have been realised.

 Together with our partners, we anticipate, transform and evolve toward a sustainable future.

 Ducor invested a lot of time, energy and money to increase plant efficiency.
 The result?
 A top performance: we reduced emissions by 51% compared to previous years.
 This surpassed Ducor’s goal, and yet Ducor remains focussed on further increases in efficiency.